 Chicago Bike Week Promotes Bicycle Awareness

-Planned rides throughout Chicago, rally’s, and other social events are also organized as part of the Bike Week celebrations.
-As an extension of the program, riders are encouraged to ride their bikes to work in a two-week “Bike to Work” challenge.
+Planned rides throughout Chicago, rallies and other social events are also organized as part of the Bike Week celebrations.
+As an extension of the program, riders are encouraged to ride their bicycle to work in a two-week “Bike to Work” challenge.
 According to the League of American Bicyclists, 40% of all trips in the U.S. are less than two miles – making biking a feasible and economical means of transportation.
 All efforts are part of Chicago’s plan to provide resources to bicyclists while riding in the city and bring awareness to bicycle safety.

 While Chicago organizes Bike Week during the month of June, National Bike Month is during the month of May as designated by the League of American Bicyclists.
-Cities across the country heavily promote and encourage individuals to bike safely during this time.
+Cities across the country heavily promote and encourage individuals to bicycle safely during this time.
 Whether or not a specific event is planned to promote bicycle awareness and safety, it is our duty as people to contribute to the safety of others.
 Join us in pledging to keep our bicyclists safe from harm!